• Skip to primary navigation

 a plate of broccolini covered in breadcrumbs with a fork and a bowl of pangritata with a spoon

 Broccolini is as dependable a harbinger of spring as the robins at my bird feeder.
 You can find it in grocery stores year round, of course, but it’s not widely available in winter and the price goes up to reflect that.
-Thankfully this recipe also works with regular broccoli, so I tend to stick to that until spring, when I’m first in line to pick up freshly-harvested bunches of broccolini from my local farmers’ market.
+Thankfully this roasted broccolini recipe also works with regular broccoli, so I tend to stick to that until spring, when I’m first in line to pick up freshly-harvested bunches of broccolini from my local farmers’ market.

 Roasting is by far my favorite way to cook broccolini.
 It’s actually perfectly fine just with olive oil, salt, and pepper, but my family are huge fans of this breadcrumb preparation.
 The crunchy bread crumbs add texture, while the pine nuts add healthy fats and richness, and the parm gives it all that sharp/salty yum that it’s so famous for.
 This dish would be a great side for my sear-roasted halibut with macadamia nut pesto.